gopeshh/trm_bellman/EXPERIMENT_TRACKING.md

 - Imitation learning achieves 100% immediately
 - RL methods are expected to converge with sufficient training
 - Key question: How do theory-exact features improve over baselines?
+- Theory-exact config should show "Is theory-exact: True" at startup